jedi-academy/learn-dgpt/data/labs/lab05.md

 Locally, inside your project, `git status` should show  on you "develop" branch, with nothing new.

-`git remote -v` show show "origin" aliased to your fork.
+`git remote -v` should show "origin" aliased to your fork.

 Run the app, either inside Apache or from the command line if that is
 easier: `php spark server` from your project root.